misasa/godigo/README.md

 # gem package -- godigo

 Ruby package with command-line client utilities to start and stop a session on a machine-gazer [rails project -- machine_time](https://github.com/misasa/machine_time).
 The utilities help to keep track of machine status.
-This package also offers interface for synchronization.
+This package also offers interface for synchronization of datasets.
 Action can be start, stop, and sync.

 # Description